-Out-of-home advertisers have relied on print media for ages, and the technologies around sign making evolved slowly over time.
+Out-of-home advertisers have relied on print media for ages, and the technologies around sign-making evolved slowly over time.
 However, the introduction of commercial LED panels was a turning point for outdoor signage.
-For the first time, billboards and outdoor signs could feature bright colors and real animation.
+For the first time, billboards and outdoor signs could feature bright colors and realistic animation.
 Now, we’re not talking about mechanical systems that rotate billboard content.
 This was real computer animation, like in the early days of video games.
-Text could scroll left and right, or dance around.
+The text could scroll left and right, or dance around.
 Basic geometric shapes were even possible.

-Back then, first generation LED signs were extremely limited.
+Back then, first-generation LED signage was extremely limited.
 Image quality was quite poor, and you could only get one color image on a black background.
 Surprisingly, many of these signs are still in use today.
-They’re often referred to as pixel boards, and at the time they were considered state of the art.
+They’re often referred to as pixel boards, and at the time they were considered state-of-the-art.

 LED panels are here to stay

-LED panels aren’t the only type of digital displays you can use outdoors.
-Many commercial and consumer grade TV manufacturers offer a range of weather and tamper proof, high brightness displays.
-These displays may look like interior LED TVs but they are specially designed for outdoor applications.
+LED panels aren’t the only type of digital display you can use outdoors.
+Many commercial and consumer-grade TV manufacturers offer a range of weather and tamper-proof, high-brightness displays.
+These displays may look like interior LED TVs but they are specially designed for outdoor digital signage applications.

 Not so long ago, installing a LED display outdoors required big, expensive enclosures.
-Nowadays, you can buy a weatherproof display that looks almost like a regular TV, and doesn’t require an enclosure.
+Nowadays, you can buy weatherproof outdoor digital signage displays that look almost like a regular TV and doesn’t require an enclosure.
 Some even offer “graffiti-proof” glass for added protection.

 Using DooH technologies for business

-Your typical CMS software will perform all the tasks needed to store, create, schedule and deliver content to a network of media players connected to each outdoor display.
-The CMS the backbone of the entire signage system and it’s what advertising network operators use to manage their digital billboards and outdoor signs.
+Your typical CMS software will perform all the tasks needed to store, create, schedule, and deliver content to a network of media players connected to each outdoor digital signage display.
+The CMS is the backbone of the entire signage system and it’s what advertising network operators use to manage their digital billboards and outdoor signs.

 Businesses are now using this same technology for their own outdoor displays.
-You see these displays used in quick service restaurants, public transportation, stadiums, banking and retail.
+You see these outdoor digital signage displays used in quick service restaurants, public transportation, stadiums, banking, and retail.

 Public transportation has been transitioning to digital media for several years.
-The reason behind this push to digital is the delivery of time sensitive information to passengers.
-Train and bus stations use digital signage to inform passengers of arrivals and departure times, on-time / delayed notices, route changes and other important messages.
+The reason behind this push to digital is the delivery of time-sensitive information to passengers.
+Train and bus stations use digital signage to inform passengers of arrival and departure times, on-time / delayed notices, route changes, and other important messages.
 This follows the modernization of signage in airports and other transportation hubs.